Icenium/icenium-cli/docs/man_pages/publishing/appmanager.md

 <% if((isConsole && (isNativeScript || isCordova)) || isHtml) { %>
 ### Attributes

 `<Platform>` is a related command that extends the appmanager command.
-You can run the following related commands:
+You can run the following related commands.
 * `android` - Builds the project for Android and uploads the binary to Telerik AppManager.
 * `ios` - Builds the project for iOS and uploads the binary to Telerik AppManager.
 * `wp8` - Builds the project for Windows Phone and uploads the binary to Telerik AppManager.